kumorikarasu/home/README.md

 # All other credentials required are stored in the git repo under secrets.enc.yaml files
 kubectl -n argocd create secret generic aws-token-secret --from-literal=AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID} --from-literal=AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY}
 ```

+KMS Key was created manually in AWS, do not want that to ever be destroyed

 # Image Map